-The Washington Presidential Dollar, the first in the series of Presidential Dollars which will be issued by the U.S. Mint at the rate of four per year until at least the year 2016, emerged from The United States Mint with a stupendous number of errors.
-Although most collectors expected that there would be an "adjustment period" while the Mint adapted to its new edge lettering process, the resulting explosion of so-called "Godless Dollars" was unprecedented in both type of error (omitting 4 major inscriptions) and scope (estimated in the hundreds of thousands by some experts.)
+The Washington Presidential Dollar, the first in the series of Presidential Dollars that is issued by the U.S. Mint at the rate of four per year until at least the year 2016, emerged from the United States Mint with a stupendous number of errors.
+Although most collectors expected that there would be an "adjustment period" while the Mint adapted to its new edge lettering process, the resulting explosion of so-called "Godless Dollars" was unprecedented in both type of error (omitting four major inscriptions) and scope (estimated in the hundreds of thousands by some experts).

-When you have a large percentage of the population checking their new Presidential Dollars for errors, it should come as no surprise that a whole cornucopia of minting errors, major and minor, emerged in a very short period of time.
-This photo gallery is a tour through the best and most interesting error coin types discovered during the Washington Dollar error eruption of 2007.
+When you have a large percentage of the population checking their new Presidential Dollars for errors, it should come as no surprise that a whole cornucopia of minting errors, major and minor, emerged in a very short time.
+This photo gallery is a tour through the best and most interesting error coin types discovered during the Washington dollar error eruption of 2007.

 02 of 67

 This plain-edge Washington dollar was found in Florida from among the coins issued by the Philadelphia Mint.Continue to 3 of 67 below.

 Photo of a Godless Plain-Edge Presidential Dollar

 This photo has an interesting way to show off the plain edge on this so-called "Godless Dollar."
 Of course, you can only look at so many coin photos where the focus is the missing edge lettering, so check the next slide.Continue to 4 of 67 below.

 There is a big color difference between the plain edge coins from the Philadelphia Mint (upper coin) and the Denver Mint (lower coin).
 You can see the copper core between the clad layers in the Philly specimen, but the Denver specimen shows an edge that is about the same color as the obverse and reverse.